ZhimingZo/Modulated-GCN/README.md

 - [Semantic GCN](https://github.com/garyzhao/SemGCN)
 - [Local-to-Global GCN](https://github.com/vanoracai/Exploiting-Spatial-temporal-Relationships-for-3D-Pose-Estimation-via-Graph-Convolutional-Networks)

-We thank the authors for releasing their codes.
+We thank the authors for releasing their help.
 Please also consider citing their works.